 - Books should be packed spine down, side by side, with filler material like crumbled paper or rolled bubble wrap in the empty spaces to prevent tipping and shifting of the books.

 - Oversized books should be packed flat.

-- When packing an object, remember it has inherent strength and pack it accordingly.
+- When packing an object, remember its inherent strengths and weaknesses and pack it accordingly.
 Objects should be shipped in the position in which they are sturdiest.

 - For example, paintings ship upright on their edge, but artwork on paper should ship flat.

 - The NEDCC web site has detailed instructions for packing audiovisual materials and paper artifacts.

 - Archival materials should be housed in folders and placed in a box.

 - Consider placing that box inside a second box for shipment.

 Use sturdy shipping boxes.
 Special collections must be protected from the elements by bins or other appropriate housing.